TechxArtisanStudio/Openterface/docs/blog/posts/updates/240528-from-dev-to-your-hands.md

 ---
+slug: behind-the-scenes-dev-to-user
 date: 2024-05-28
-authors:
-  - Openterface
-categories:
-  - Updates
 ---

-# From Development to Your Hands: Behind the Scenes
+# 2024-05-28 | From Development to Your Hands: Behind the Scenes

 Hi everyone!